Skip to content

 Context Clues

 Note: You can find the words "save" and "saving" in Sammy Rabbit stories, activities, and money songs like: Get in the Habit! and S-A-V-E!
-Have kids take a listen and read the lyrics to gain a deeper understanding of the word in this context.
+Have kids listen to the song and read the lyrics to gain a deeper understanding of the word in context.

 Silly Sentence